Phorid-Humpbacked Fly Facts

-Characteristically short and erratic flight.
-Adults have a peculiar habit of rapidly running across windows, TV screens, tables, walls and plant foliage.
-These flies are frequently mistaken for "gnats.”
+These pests display characteristically short and erratic flight.
+Adults have a peculiar habit of rapidly running across windows, TV screens, tables, walls, and plant foliage.
+They are frequently mistaken for "gnats."What Do They Eat?

 Larvae develop in moist areas where organic material and standing water are present.
 Phorid larvae also develop in animal matter.
 The entire life cycle lasts 25 days or more, depending on the environmental conditions and the availability of food.